hawaii-desktop/hawaii-icon-theme/README.md

 ### src/other-symbolic/actions

-Those icones come from the [Breeze](http://quickgit.kde.org/?p=breeze.git) from the KDE Project and it's licensed under the terms of the GNU LGPL v3.
+Those icons are derivate work of [Breeze](http://quickgit.kde.org/?p=breeze.git) from the KDE Project and are licensed under the terms of the GNU LGPL v3.

 For more information please [read here](http://quickgit.kde.org/?p=breeze.git&a=blob&f=COPYING-ICONS&o=plain).